 Notwithstanding, a UPS store mailbox has many similarities with a post office address.
 When you sign up for a UPS store, you’ll still have a box space where your packages are received.
 However, it offers much more than you’ll ever get from a PO Box.

 Notably, you’d have 24/7 hour access to your UPS mailbox.
-Additionally, you’ll get a cabinet-sized box space designed for high-volume businesses and individuals who receive more mails than the USPS mailbox can take.
+Additionally, you’ll get a cabinet-sized box space designed for high-volume businesses and individuals who receive more mail than the USPS mailbox can take.
 The space, however, will depend on the mailbox option you subscribe to.

 Furthermore, you’re not just acquiring a PO Box number but a physical street address, usable by individuals and small businesses looking for privacy away from their home address.